sudo-systems/jquery-sudo-notify/README.md

 * Added 'expand' animation (work in progress)
 * Added 'positionType' parameter to allow for relative positioning  within container other then body (which pushes contend down or up on show)
 * Added parameter 'verticalMargin' to allow for margin at the top or bottom while using a fixed or absolute position
+* Switched to the awsome [Font Awsome](http://fortawesome.github.io/Font-Awesome/) for the icons.
+This allows for better quality scaling and for icon colors to be changed by parameters (work in progress)

 ## Description